Diocese of Kansas City-St. Joseph

 Christ's Peace House of Prayer (Easton, Kansas):

-This retreat center, formerly named Shantivanam ("Forest of Peace"), was established in 1972 as a place for solitude, prayer, and retreats, emphasizing the Eucharist and Catholic Tradition.
+This retreat center, formerly named Shantivanam ("Forest of Peace"), was established in 1971 as a place for solitude, prayer, and retreats within a natural pastoral setting.
+Renamed Christ’s Peace House of Prayer in 2011, the center was reestablished to meet the needs of the New Evangelization with an emphasis on the Eucharist and Catholic Tradition.

 Donnelly College (Kansas City, Kansas):

-Founded by the diocese, this college has served the community by providing low-cost higher education, and represents a continued commitment to Catholic educational ministry in the area.
+Founded in 1949 by Bishop George Donnelly and the Benedictine Sisters of Mount St. Scholastica, this college has served the community by providing low-cost higher education, and represents a continued commitment to Catholic educational ministry in the area.
+A new academic building was erected in 2020.